vite-pwa/vite-plugin-pwa/docs/guide/periodic-sw-updates.md

-# Manual Service Worker Updates
+# Periodic Service Worker Updates

 As explained in [Manual Updates](https://developers.google.com/web/fundamentals/primers/service-workers/lifecycle#manual_updates) <outbound-link />
-entry on `The Service Worker Lifecycle`, you can use this code to configure this behavior on your application:
+entry on `The Service Worker Lifecycle`, you can use this code to configure periodic service worker updates on your
+application:

 ```ts
 import { registerSW } from 'virtual:pwa-register'